 - When/where is the Historic Sites Ride held?

-- The Historic Sites Ride will be held on Saturday, September 8th, 1:00pm starting at the Lincoln Stage at the Fairgrounds (access thru Gate 3 or Main Gate).
+- The Historic Sites Ride will be held on Saturday, September 8th, 1:00 pm starting inside Gate 11 of the Illinois State Fairgrounds which is accessible at 8th Street and Sangamon Ave.
 The ride is a family paced EZ ride and has frequent stops at various sites of interest.

 - What is the Loops-A-Palooza Festival?